hgky95/braille-machine/README.md

 # braille-machine
-This is an academic project that implements a system to convert Braille images to speech directly and speech to Braille text.
+This academic project implements an application to convert Braille images to speech and Speech to Braille text.

 ## Installation
 1. Clone the GitHub repository: